 Transform Minnesota Message on Community Involvement

 We consistently receive inquiries asking how individuals and faith communities can best support their local and neighboring communities.
-Those requests have skyrocketed over the past month.
+Those requests have skyrocketed over the past few months.

 We are so grateful that thousands of Christians have responded with their time and material donations.

 Now we encourage the Church and people of God to dig deeper...